neillturner/kitchen-cloudformation/README.md

 metadata service to discover the local instance's IAM instance profile.

 This precedence order is taken from http://docs.aws.amazon.com/sdkforruby/api/index.html#Configuration

+In summary it searches the following locations for credentials:

+1. ENV['AWS_ACCESS_KEY_ID'] and ENV['AWS_SECRET_ACCESS_KEY']
+1. The shared credentials ini file at ~/.aws/credentials (more information)
+1. From an instance profile when running on EC2

+and it searches the following locations for a region:

+1. ENV['AWS_REGION']

 The first method attempted that works will be used.
 IE, if you want to auth using the instance profile, you must not set any of the access key configs